Welcome to Walter's Maze Mansion! :-)

 Solve a set of Mazes in up to 11

 Dimensions with orthographic overviews where you can see the nearest

 blocks, by Igor Galochkin.
-See also his 2.5D
+See also his 2.5D Mazes with bridges.

 them from a top down view, and static Maze bitmaps.
 The site can be viewed in

 Japanese or English.

 - Maple Tree

-Learning Center Mazes: An ActiveX Mazes where the path gets
+Learning Center Mazes: An ActiveX Mazes where the path gets revealed as

-and some static Maze pictures are here
+static Maze pictures are here and here.

-- MegaMazes: Has free and
+- MegaMazes: Has free and paid

 Mazes or draw your own.